 Thermally activated ordinary and kaolin clay is called metakaolin.
 This mineral admixture reduces the permeability of concrete and increases its resistance to chemical attacks, thus ensuring increased durability.
 It also helps in the early strengthening and setting of concrete, leading to faster construction.

-Benefits of Concrete Admixtures
+Benefits and Uses of Concrete Admixtures

 As explained in the above sections, admixtures provide various benefits in the use of concrete, which can be summarised as follows: